pratikisc/ISCSalesOps/Invoice/0000 CLEAN UP LOBs.md

 SELECT
 identifier,
 CASE
-    WHEN lower(invoice_description) like '%rent%' then 'Rent'
+    WHEN lower(invoice_description) like '%rent%' then 'Rent'::character varying(25)
-    WHEN lower(invoice_description) like '%distributor%' then 'Distributor Commissions' WHEN lower(invoice_description) like '%rebate%' then 'Distributor Commissions' WHEN lower(invoice_description) like '%repair%' then 'Service/Parts/Accessories'
+    WHEN lower(invoice_description) like '%distributor%' then 'Distributor Commissions'::character varying(25)
+    WHEN lower(invoice_description) like '%rebate%' then 'Distributor Commissions'::character varying(25)
+    WHEN lower(invoice_description) like '%repair%' then 'Service/Parts/Accessories'::character varying(25)
-    WHEN lower(invoice_description) like '%support%' then 'Service/Parts/Accessories'
+    WHEN lower(invoice_description) like '%support%' then 'Service/Parts/Accessories'::character varying(25)
-    WHEN lower(invoice_description) like '%sensors%' then 'Service/Parts/Accessories'
+    WHEN lower(invoice_description) like '%sensors%' then 'Service/Parts/Accessories'::character varying(25)
-    WHEN lower(invoice_description) like '%period%' then 'iNet'
+    WHEN lower(invoice_description) like '%period%' then 'iNet'::character varying(25)
-    WHEN product_group = 'SAFER' then 'Hardware'
+    WHEN product_group = 'SAFER' then 'Hardware'::character varying(25)
-    WHEN b.__product_category = 'SAFER' then 'Hardware'
+    WHEN b.__product_category = 'SAFER' then 'Hardware'::character varying(25)
-    WHEN report_type_secondary = 'NON-INET' then 'Hardware'
+    WHEN report_type_secondary = 'NON-INET' then 'Hardware'::character varying(25)
-    WHEN report_type_secondary = 'SERVICE' then 'Service/Parts/Accessories'
+    WHEN report_type_secondary = 'SERVICE' then 'Service/Parts/Accessories'::character varying(25)
     END as lob_allocation_override